carpentries-incubator/intro-image-classification-cnn/episodes/06-conclusion.md

 - Deep Learning is well suited to classification and prediction problems such as image recognition.
 - To use Deep Learning effectively we need to go through a workflow of: defining the problem, identifying inputs and outputs, preparing data, choosing the type of network, choosing a loss function, training the model, tuning Hyperparameters, measuring performance before we can classify data.
 - Keras is a Deep Learning library that is easier to use than many of the alternatives such as TensorFlow and PyTorch.
-- Graphical Processing Units are useful, though not essential, for deep learning tasks
+- Graphical Processing Units are useful, though not essential, for deep learning tasks.

 ::::::::::::::::::::::::::::::::::::::::::::::::

 <!-- Collect your link references at the bottom of your document -->

 [Saving and Serialization]: https://keras.io/api/saving/
 [GitHub]: https://github.com/
 [Model Zoo]: https://modelzoo.co/